Undergraduate Learning Programs

 Ellen supports the Director and professional staff with their work in the areas of programming, web maintenance, publicity, and database management; she also provides general office support.
 Ellen has been at Princeton University since 1992, in the President's Office, the Provost's Office, and now in the McGraw Center for Teaching and Learning.
 In addition to her administrative responsibilities, she has served on the Standing Committee on the Status of Women, the United Way Steering Committee, and as a mediator for the Ombuds Office.

-Margaret "Margo" Orlando, Program Administrator, Mid-Career Fellowship Program
+Margaret "Margo" Orlando, Program Coordinator, Mid-Career Fellowship Program

 Margaret “Margo” Orlando administers the Mid-Career Fellowship Program, a one-year fellowship for NJ community college professors and academic administrators who come to Princeton to revitalize their academic interests and teaching.
 Margo works closely with each year’s cohort of Fellows to facilitate their coursework at Princeton and coordinates the Fellows’ Seminar; at the end of the year, she prepares their essays for online publication and assembles a retrospective of their work in a yearbook.
 Prior to joining McGraw, Margaret worked as a Project Manager for the Woodrow Wilson School’s Survey Research Center on the Mellon Foundation sponsored Graduate Education Initiative Study.
 She also served as Project Manager for the MacArthur Foundation sponsored New Jersey Housing and Community Study, where the results were recently published in the book Climbing Mount Laurel: The Struggle for Affordable Housing and Social Mobility in an American Suburb.
 A native New Yorker, Margo resides in Princeton with her filmmaker husband, Robert and son, Dante.